-The 20 people who have joined the co-op have responded favourably.
+The 20 people who have joined the co-op have responded favorably.
 They appreciate the more tranquil eating environment and feel good about their role in it.
 The co-op members now make decisions about the operation of their co-op.
 Friendships and information sharing (primarily about jobs) have been facilitated.
-Fewer people are being served, but meaningful political objectives are now being realised.
+Fewer people are being served, but meaningful political objectives are now being realized.

-4. Strengthening the "social fabric" of neighbourhood units - that network of informal associations, support services, and contacts that enable people to survive and hold on to their sanity in spite of, rather than because of, the influence of government and social service bureaucracies in their lives.
+4. Strengthening the "social fabric" of neighborhood units - - that network of informal associations, support services, and contacts that enable people to survive and hold on to their sanity in spite of, rather than because of, the influence of government and social service bureaucracies in their lives.

 John McKnight (1987) has done a good job of exposing the failure of traditional social service agencies and government in meeting people's needs for a support structure.
 They operate to control people.
 Informal associations ("community of associations"), on the other hand, operate on the basis of consent.
-They allow for creative solutions, quick response, inter-personal caring, and foster a broad base of participation.
+They allow for creative solutions, quick response, interpersonal caring, and foster a broad base of participation.

-A good example of fulfilling this purpose is the bartering network that some community organisations have developed.
-The organisation simply prints a listing of people and services they need along with a parallel list of people and services they are willing to offer.
-This strengthens intra-neighbourhood communication.
-In poor neighbourhoods, this is especially effective because it allows people to get things done without money, and to get a return on their work that is not taxable.
-Concerned Citizens of North Camden (CCNC) has supported the development of a Camden "Centre for Independent Living" - an organisation that brings handicapped and disabled people in the city together to collectively solve the problems they face.
-Twelve step groups are another example of informal, non-professional associations that work for people.
+A good example of fulfilling this purpose is the bartering network that some community organizations have developed.
+The organization simply prints a listing of people and services they need along with a parallel list of people and services they are willing to offer.
+This strengthens intraneighborhood communication.
+In poor neighborhoods, this is especially effective because it allows people to get things done without money, and to get a return on their work which is not taxable.
+Concerned Citizens of North Camden (CCNC) has supported the development of a Camden "Center for Independent Living" - an organization that brings handicapped and disabled people in the city together to collectively solve the problems they face.
+Twelve step groups are another example of informal, nonprofessional associations that work for people.

-★ Criteria for Success
+Criteria for Success

-Many community organisations measure success by "winning."
+Many community organizations measure success by "winning."
 The tangible result is all that matters.
-In fact, many organisations evaluate the issues they take on by whether or not they are "winnable."
+In fact, many organizations evaluate the issues they take on by whether or not they are "winnable."
 The real significance of what is won and how it is won are of less concern.